openfoodbroker/pynutrition/README.md

 You need the following prerequisites:

-* If you are into trying out programming, to get the latest version, you'll need the tool *git* and run ```git clone https://github.com/openfoodbroker/pynutrition.git```.
+* If you are into trying out programming/data science, to get the latest software version, you'll need the tool *git* and run ```git clone https://github.com/openfoodbroker/pynutrition.git```.
 If not, just download a ZIP package from the [releases page](https://github.com/openfoodbroker/pynutrition/releases).
 * A PC (personal computer) with any popular operation system
 * Install recent version of the [Python](https://www.python.org/downloads/) programming language.
 * Install a code editor like Atom either Notepad++ or similar.